 If you want someone else to be able to get medical or dental information on you or your family while you are moving, you need to complete a DD Form 2870, "Authorization for Disclosure of Medical or Dental Information."

-The 8th Medical Group at Kunsan Air Base has limited manning and resources.
-As such, we reserve the bulk of our capacity to meet the medical needs of the Wolfpack's Active Duty population.
+The 8th Medical Group at Kunsan Air Base has limited resources.
+As such, we reserve the bulk of our capacity to meet the medical needs of the Wolfpack's Active-duty population.

-Active duty members may only bring their dependents with them if they are "command sponsored" and it states so on their orders.
+Active-duty members may only bring their dependents with them if they are "command sponsored" and it states so on their orders.
 If dependents are "command sponsored", they're entitled to full medical care services that are available at Kunsan.
-Active Duty personnel who bring their dependents on a "non-command sponsored" basis are not guaranteed to receive medical care at our facility.
-Essentially, this means these beneficiaries are entitled to be seen on a space-available basis and may be denied treatment at the discretion of the MTF Commander.
+Active-duty personnel who bring their dependents on a "non-command sponsored" basis are not guaranteed to receive medical care at our facility.
+Essentially, this means these beneficiaries are entitled to be seen on a space-available basis and may be denied treatment at the discretion of the Military Treatment Facility (MTF) Commander.